Neon Bull (Boi Neon) (2015)

 Iremar (Juliano Cazarré) is a virile and handsome bull wrangler who works at the “Vaquejadas,” a traditional sport in the northeast of Brazil in which two men on horseback pursue a bull and try to violently pull the animal down by its tail to the ground.
 During the day, he feeds, takes care of the bulls, helps transport them from show to show and sands their tails to increase friction with the cowboys’ hands.
 At night, Iremar is at the worktable with his sewing machine making women’s clothes.
 You see, his dream is to become a fashion designer, so he loves to make custom horse masks and exotic outfits for Galega (Maeve Jinkings), one of his co-workers and the group’s truck driver, who also performs provocative dances for men.

-If this premise sounds unusual, director Gabriel Mascaro (who also wrote the script) does a remarkable job to make everything seem so surprisingly natural.
+If this premise sounds unusual, director Gabriel Mascaro (who also wrote the script) does a remarkable job making everything seem so surprisingly natural.
 Like with his first feature film, the excellent August Winds (2014), he adopts a rigorous approach that doesn’t draw attention to itself, as if all he wants is to portray this reality and the characters who live in it without intrusion or any sort of judgment.
 Neon Bull looks simple, despite being thematically ambitious, and so it is easy to miss the incredible complexity of what he is saying.
-It may take us more than one viewing to realize that but don’t misjudge it, Mascaro knows exactly what he wants to say and creates a beautiful film of strong bovine odors and far dreams.
+It may take us more than one viewing to realize that but don’t misjudge it; Mascaro knows exactly what he wants to say and creates a beautiful film of strong bovine odors and far dreams — dreams like Iremar’s.

 Galega, on the other hand, tries to make the best of that universe where they live, even though she is clearly tired of having to be a single mother and take care of Cacá on her own — at a given moment she actually says that out loud.
 That doesn’t mean she doesn’t love her daughter, and Jinkings makes us see her affection for the girl, like when she tells her to go to sleep because it is late.
 Closing the cast, we have fellow bull wrangler Zé (Carlos Pessoa), who shines in the film’s most hilarious moments (including a porn magazine whose pages are glued up with his sperm and a bizarre scene involving a horse masturbation) and the new guy Júnior (Vinícius de Oliveira), who develops a nice relationship with the rest of the group.